Azumi Waki: Biography

-In 2018, Waki played Special Week in the anime series of Uma Musume Pretty Derby.
+In 2018, Waki played Special Week in the anime series of Umamusume: Pretty Derby.
 She also played the role of Rem Galleu in the anime series How Not to Summon a Demon Lord, and Elly in the anime series Ms. Vampire who lives in my neighborhood.

 In 2019, she played Ao Horie in the anime series Ao-chan Can't Study!.
 She also played the role of Senko in the anime series The Helpful Fox Senko-san, Shion Kujō in the anime series Are You Lost?, and Adele von Ascham in the anime series Didn't I Say to Make My Abilities Average in the Next Life?!.

 In 2020, she played Akari in the anime series Shachibato!
 President, It's Time for Battle!, Kusue Hakozaki in the anime series I'm Standing on a Million Lives, and Fina in the anime series Kuma Kuma Kuma Bear.

 In 2021, she played Hinata Tachibana in the anime series Tokyo Revengers, Flatorte in the anime series I've Been Killing Slimes for 300 Years and Maxed Out My Level, Nagisa Minase in the anime series Girlfriend, Girlfriend, and Tsukimi Teruya in The Aquatope on White Sand.

 In 2022, she played Nanao Inusaka in the anime series Orient, and Dryad in the anime series My Isekai Life.

 In August 2023, she announced her marriage to a man whom she met through a common hobby of gaming.
 In October 2024, she announced on X (formally Twitter) that she was expecting her first child.
 In February 15, 2025, she announced the birth of her child.
 On July 16, 2025, Waki announced she will reduce her workload to take of her daughter who was diagnosed with dilated cardiomyopathy and has an artificial heart.